RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 Redis Enterprise Software's port usage falls into three general categories:

-- Internal - The traffic is between or within the cluster nodes
+- Internal: For traffic between or within cluster nodes
 - External - The traffic is from client applications or external monitoring resources
 - Active-Active - The traffic is from clusters that host Active-Active databases